splinesreticulating/WellSaid/README.md

 # WellSaid
 **Empathy.
 Upgraded.**

-WellSaid is an empathy-focused communication tool that helps you craft better responses by providing conversation summaries and tone-based reply suggestions.
-With a clean, modern UI and straightforward experience, WellSaid helps improve your communication with meaningful, contextually appropriate responses.
+WellSaid is an empathy-focused communication tool that helps you craft better responses by providing conversation summaries and tone-based suggestions.
+It enhances your communication, and by extension your life, with meaningful, contextually appropriate replies.

 ## Features